extremeshok/docker-baseimage-alpine/README.md

-# eXtremeSHOK optimized base image
+# eXtremeSHOK optimized base Alpine 3.8

-Alpine 3.8 , Alpine 3.9

 # Built with the latest versions of :
 + [Alpine linux](https://alpinelinux.org/)